Everything's Going to Be Great: Plot

 In their new school, Lester overhears Derrick complaining about the theater work their parents used to force him to do.
 Derrick belittles Buddy as well as the family's past performances and Lester, unable to stand it, confronts him.
 The brothers scuffle and Lester declares that in five years he will make it in New York.
 Meanwhile Macy struggles with Buddy's sudden death.
-She laments Buddy's refusal to have a back-up plan and she begins losing faith in her religion.
+She laments Buddy's refusal to have a back-up plan, begins losing faith in her religion and takes to drinking in secret.

 Later that night, Derrick hangs out with a girl, Selena, in his car.
 He uses a pick up line that Buddy once told him, and breaks down in grief.
-Despite that, the two still have a good time.
 The next day, Selena, who previously has bonded with Lester and starts to sit with him in the cafeteria, joins Derrick and his friends instead, leaving Lester to sit alone.
-Macy starts to drink, and when called to school for Lester, arrives drunk.
+When called to school to discuss Lester's behavior, Macy arrives drunk.
 Walter reveals that he stopped talking to Macy because she eloped with Buddy, and advises Lester to stop paying attention to what others think of him and to make up with Derrick.

 The brothers eventually do, with Derrick revealing that he ignores Lester at school because he believes that Lester will become successful without needing to fit in unlike himself.
 On Macy's birthday, she receives package containing a bible that Lester claims to have seen Buddy purchased before.
-It was a trick, as Lester is the one to actually buy the bible before sending it via post with the help of the family's old theater director.
-Still, it lifted Macy's spirit out of her depressive state.
+It was a trick, as Lester bought the bible himself and sent it via post with the help of the family's old theater director.
+Still, it lifts Macy's spirit out of her depressive state to think that Buddy's soul had been saved.

 Macy finds stability with Lester, encouraging him to pursue his dreams fully.
 She takes on a managerial role at a New Jersey theater, initially staging only Neil Simon plays.
 Derrick eventually gets to focus to friends and football, leaving the theater.
 Lester helps Macy at the theater and begins imagining advice from Buddy.